GDQuest/website/content/tutorial/game-design/godot/become-a-game-creator/first-steps-programming/index.md

 {{< youtube q3Og0Z-_En0 >}}

 {{< note >}}
-It is the first part of a *Free and Open Source* intro series to game creation and to the [ Godot game engine ](https://godotengine.org/).
+It is the first part of a *Free and Open Source* intro series to game creation and to the [Godot game engine](https://godotengine.org/).
 It was made possible by 760 generous Kickstarter backers and sponsors.
 {{< /note >}}